 History and Significance

-Established in 1981, the Baisipalli Wildlife Sanctuary was created to protect the unique ecosystem of the region and its rich biodiversity.
-Its significance grew immensely when it was designated as a part of the Satkosia Tiger Reserve in 2007.
-This sanctuary is not just a protected area; it is a living laboratory for conservation.
+The story of conservation in this region formally began in 1981 when the Baisipalli Wildlife Sanctuary was established.
+The primary goal was to protect the unique ecosystem of the Eastern Ghats and its rich biodiversity from encroachment and deforestation.
+Over the decades, its ecological importance has only become more apparent.
+Its significance grew immensely when it was designated as a core part of the Satkosia Tiger Reserve in 2007.
+This elevated status brought more resources and stricter protection measures to the area.

-It plays a crucial role in the preservation of the tiger population in the region and serves as a catchment area for the Mahanadi River, which is a lifeline for millions of people in Odisha.
-The conservation efforts here focus on habitat protection, anti-poaching activities, and community involvement, making it a model for sustainable coexistence between humans and wildlife.
+The health of this forest directly impacts the water quality and flow of the river, which is a lifeline for millions of people in Odisha for agriculture and drinking water.
+The conservation efforts here focus on habitat protection, anti-poaching activities, and community involvement, making it a model for sustainable coexistence where local knowledge meets modern science.

 Also Read: 11 Coldest Places in South India You Must Visit